-- Hyperlipidemia refers to high levels of fat in the blood, including cholesterol and triglycerides.
-Hyperlipidemia increases the risk of heart disease, gall bladder disease, and pancreatitis (inflammation of the pancreas).
+- High cholesterol (also called hyperlipidemia) refers to high levels of cholesterol in the blood.
+High cholesterol increases the risk of heart disease.

-- Eating foods that are low in saturated fat, trans fat, and cholesterol and being active on most days of the week can help control blood fat levels.
-Medicines are also sometimes used to reduce high blood fat levels.
+- Eating foods that are low in saturated fat, trans fat, and cholesterol and getting regular exercise can help prevent or lower high cholesterol levels.
+Medicines are also sometimes used to treat high cholesterol.

-- In people with HIV, treatment for hyperlipidemia may include changing an HIV regimen to avoid taking HIV medicines that can increase blood fat levels.
+- In people with HIV, treatment for high cholesterol may include changing an HIV regimen to avoid taking HIV medicines that can increase cholesterol levels.

-The body needs cholesterol and triglycerides to function properly, but having too much can cause problems.
-High levels of cholesterol and triglycerides increase the risk of heart disease, gall bladder disease, and pancreatitis (inflammation of the pancreas).
+The body needs cholesterol to function properly, but having too much can cause problems.
+High cholesterol increases the risk of heart disease.

-The following are additional risk factors for hyperlipidemia:
+The following are additional risk factors for high cholesterol:

 - Being overweight or obese

-What are other steps a person can take to prevent hyperlipidemia?
+What steps can a person take to prevent high cholesterol?

-- Eat foods low in saturated fat, trans fat, and cholesterol.
-Eat less full-fat dairy products, fatty meats, and desserts high in fat and sugar.
-Limit foods that are high in cholesterol, such as egg yolks, fatty meats, and organ meat (like liver and kidney).
-Instead, choose low-fat or fat-free milk, cheese, and yogurt; eat more foods that are high in fiber, like oatmeal, oat bran, beans, and lentils; and eat more vegetables and fresh fruits.
+- Eat a healthy diet.
+Eat foods low in saturated fat, trans fat, and cholesterol.
+Choose low-fat or fat-free dairy products, eat more foods that are high in fiber, and eat more vegetables and fruits.

-In people with HIV, treatment for hyperlipidemia may include changing an HIV regimen to avoid taking HIV medicines that can increase blood fat levels.
+In people with HIV, treatment for high cholesterol may include changing an HIV regimen to avoid taking HIV medicines that can increase cholesterol levels.

 This fact sheet is based on information from the following sources: